 Gills Rock in Door County, Wisconsin — The American Midwest (Great Lakes)

 Location.
-45° 17.521′ N, 87° 1.266′ W. Marker is in Gills Rock, Wisconsin, in Door County.
-Marker can be reached from West Wisconsin Bay Road 0.1 miles north of State Highway 42, on the right when traveling north.
+45° 17.443′ N, 87° 1.263′ W. Marker is in Gills Rock, Wisconsin, in Door County.
+Marker is at the intersection of State Highway 42 and West Wisconsin Bay Road, on the left when traveling east on State Highway 42.
 Touch for map.
-Marker is located on the grounds of Death's Door Maritime Museum, beside the City of Glasgow rudder exhibit, near the southeast corner of the museum.
+Marker is located near the northwest corner of the intersection, beside the subject boat.
 Marker is at or near this postal address: 12724 West Wisconsin Bay Road, Ellison Bay WI 54210, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on March 4, 2019.
 This page originally submitted on March 2, 2019, by Cosmos Mariner of Cape Canaveral, Florida.
 This page has been viewed 27 times since then.
 Photos: 1, 2, 3, 4, 5. submitted on March 3, 2019, by Cosmos Mariner of Cape Canaveral, Florida. • Bill Pfingsten was the editor who published this page.